neilireson/luke/README.md

-# luke5
+# luke

-Luke for Lucene version 5
+Luke for Lucene

 A mavenised version of Luke which works with version 5, and also with all version 4 indexes.